Nitric acid etching of silver jewelry

 - Gianyar, Bali - Indonesia

 Ed. note: Hi Ari.
 We appended your inquiry to a thread where Cheryl B has already answered it.
 Good luck.
+But get back to us if you need clarification.

 May 26, 2011